Quick Links

 Why use an agent-based model for price forecasting?

-Agent-based models have shown to be able to simulate complex systems such as stock markets better than traditional mathematical finance.
-Conventionally, financial markets have been Investment Styles studied using analytical mathematics based on a generalization of market participants and other simplifications and idealizations.
-However, the behavior of financial markets as observed in reality can not be fully described by such mathematical models.
-In reality, market prices are established by a large number of market participants with different decision making methods and different investment goals (such as risk preference and time horizon).
-The complex dynamics of these heterogeneous investors and the resulting price formation process require a simulation model of multiple heterogeneous agents and a virtual market.
+Agent-based models have shown to be able to explain the behavior of financial markets better than traditional financial models[1].
+Conventionally, financial markets have been Investment Styles studied using analytical mathematics and econometric models mostly based on a generalization of supposedly rational market participants (representative rational agent models).
+However, the empirical features of financial markets can not be fully explained by such models.
+In reality, market prices are established by a large diversity of boundedly rational (learning) traders with different decision making methods and different characteristics (such as risk preference and time horizon).
+The complex dynamics of these heterogeneous traders and the resulting price formation require a simulation model consisting of multiple heterogeneous agents and a virtual (artificial) market.

 Research has shown that complex behavior as seen in actual markets can emerge from simulations of agents with relatively simple decision rules.
-Furthermore, commonly observed "stylized facts" of financial time series (such as fat tails in return distributions and volatility clustering) that have confronted the Efficient Market Hypothesis, have been reproduced in agent-based market models.
+Commonly observed empirical features of financial time series (so called "stylized facts" such as fat tails in return distributions and volatility clustering) that have confronted the Efficient Market Hypothesis, have successfully been reproduced in agent-based models[2].

 Adaptive Market Hypothesis